-FRESNO, CALIF. — Challenge Dairy, a cooperative association of member-owner California farmers, revealed its latest sustainability efforts involve incorporating electric vehicles (EV) into its feet of delivery trucks.
+FRESNO, CALIF. — Challenge Dairy, a cooperative association of member-owner California farmers, revealed its latest sustainability efforts involve incorporating electric vehicles (EV) into its fleet of delivery trucks.

 The first two EV trucks began hauling the company’s dairy products on Oct.
 10, and Challenge Dairy said it will add a third by the end of this year.
 It also set a goal of making its entire fleet electric by 2035.